owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

          until (not gdprConsentIsVisible);
 ```

-That is, the state machine can transition between its states until it
+That is, the consent screen can transition between its states until it
 is closed.
 To specify that the final transition is `submit`, we could
 instead say: